halcyondream/SpiderTank-JS/README.md

                         Only spider first-party code
 ```

 Example, using the project itself.
-Suppose we want to target the,
+Suppose we want to target the
 `ts-morph` package, which is directly imported in `package.json`:

 ```